-- Light bulbs are pressurized and could explode while they are being changed causing serious personal injury. - .
-Work with due care when handling the high-voltage section of gas discharge (xenon) lamps\.
+- Light bulbs are pressurized and could explode while they are being changed causing serious personal injury. - Work with due care when handling the high-voltage section of gas discharge (xenon) lamps.
 Failing to do so could result in death or serious injury!

-Brake light defective BRAKE LIGHT (USA models)/ ((Canada models)
+Brake light defective BRAKE LIGHT (USA models)/(iii) (Canada models)

-In case of a malfunction or component failure, the acoustic warning will sound and the symbol BRAKE LIGHT (USA models)/ (() (Canada models) can appear.
+In case of a malfunction or component failure, the symbol BRAKE LIGHT (USA models)/((()) (Canada models) can appear.
 The following electrical components should be checked, repaired or replaced, as necessary: